Completed: / exercises

 A:

-Check that the
+Check that the main function is implemented.

-function is only in one file.
 Ensure that you have created a "Console application" project, not a "Windows GUI".

 Restart Codeblocks.

-3. Bits and Number Systems¶
+3. Bits and Number Systems

 Q: I get frustrated with number system conversions and bit operations... and hey!, calculators exist!